 Ordinarily, the third semester shall be conducted from 1st July to 31st December, while the first semester shall ordinarily commence from 1st August; the remaining semesters shall be conducted from 1st January to 30th June.
 These periods shall include the time allocated for examinations and may be modified from time to time as notified by the Vice-Chancellor or other competent authorities.
-The total duration of the MCA with specialization in Data Science (DS) programme shall be two years, each academic year comprising two semesters, with each semester normally consisting of at least 90 working days or as otherwise prescribed by the UGC/AICTE from time to time.
+The total duration of the MCA programme shall be two years, each academic year comprising two semesters, with each semester normally consisting of at least 90 working days or as otherwise prescribed by the UGC/AICTE from time to time.